 The cost varies according to the size, facilities of the property, and the region where you want to rent an apartment/house.
 Rental cost is higher in urban areas while lower in areas far from the cities.
 Rents in larger cities with an unfurnished property are as per below:

 |3-bedroom house||800 – 1200|

-If you rent an apartment for a year you required to pay rent once in a two weeks and once a week if you rent it for six months.
-Before renting apartment normally you have to pay one month’s rent in advance together with a bond that covers damages to the property.
+If you rent an apartment for a year you are required to pay rent once in two weeks and once a week if you rent it for six months.
+Before renting an apartment normally have to pay one month’s rent in advance together with a bond that covers damages to the property.
 The bond amount will be equivalent to four or six weeks’ rent or greater in the case of furnished apartments.
-It’s submitted to Rental bond board with a copy of inspection report.
+It’s submitted to the Rental bond board with a copy of the inspection report.

-You should also pay the fee that covers lease document, deposit for electricity and gas.
+You should also pay the fee that covers the lease document, deposit for electricity and gas.

 Other accommodation options: Lodgings, Boarding Houses & sharing

 If you cannot afford to rent a house there are other alternatives available like Lodgings, Boarding Houses & sharing but at the cost of your privacy and freedom.

 You can make your living cheaper by lodging in a private home.
 Lodging in a private home could be one option that offers similar facilities to a hotel.
 You can feel at home as well as you need not worry about managing meals and other daily essentials.
 But you have to follow some rules like eating at a fixed time, sharing a bathroom.
 This type of accommodations is arranged by universities.